roman-milk/roman-milk.github.io/tastes-like-candy.md

+===

- ****** Tastes Like Candy Ch.
-03 ****** byTheTalkMan© Me and Brandy were a dangerous team.
+Me and Brandy were a dangerous team.
 She would hang off my arm in public.
 She had a way of finding girls like her, nasty sluts, sluts that needed my brand of punishment.
 Girls like her, with daddy issues, who needed to experience the consequences of their actions.
 Brandy opened my eyes to so much.
 How girls like her loved men who were powerful.
 Like strong Daddy's.
 Or tough teachers.
 Or powerful coaches.
 And she was proven right.
 And thanks to Brandy, half of the cheerleaders for the football team would agree.
 That guy Raymond I had mentored before had good taste.
 His girlfriend Becky was an insatiable fuck.
 She told me she never put out for him.
 I smiled as I realized it only took a little bit of sweet talk from an older man like me to get that bitch to spread her legs.
 Sure, I had broken up a happy couple, but hey, how often do you get the chance to fuck the prom queen... on prom night?
 How often do you get a chance with the cheerleading captain?
 How often do you have a girl like her whispering tips in your ear about how to get balls deep in each of her slut cheerleader friends?
 How often could a guy like me leer at the cheerleaders and know that half of them had had my cum in them at some point in their lives?
 How often does the football coach get invited to the cheerleaders' parties?

  We also traveled, quite a bit, using some of the money me and Linda had saved for our retirement.
 Traveled the world, seeing things I never had seen before, and that was just the things Brandy did in bed!
 My daughter was by my side as we traveled, seeing the sights, enjoying the many tropical settings along the way, occasionally picking up a local hottie and showing her the trouble we could get up to together.
 Like those two Brazilian beach babes, in their tiny little thongs.
 They were both up for a little Daddy-Daughter action, and holy fuck, those girls held up their end of the bargain.
 Hmmmmmm, that thing they did with their tongues...
 Like I said, Brandy and I were a dangerous team.